jck-18/gitlab-enagament/README.md

-# GitLab Documentation Knowledge Base Generator
+# GitLab Handbook Knowledge Base Generator

-This project creates a semantically organized knowledge base from GitLab documentation using advanced topic modeling and LLM-based content extraction.
-It automatically identifies relevant topics in the documentation, matches them with appropriate URLs, and extracts high-quality content while filtering out boilerplate and navigation elements.
+This project creates a semantically organized knowledge base from the GitLab handbook using advanced topic modeling and LLM-based content extraction.
+It automatically identifies relevant topics in the handbook, matches them with appropriate URLs, and extracts high-quality content while filtering out boilerplate and navigation elements.

 ## Overview

-The GitLab Documentation Knowledge Base Generator uses a combination of:
+The GitLab Handbook Knowledge Base Generator uses a combination of:
 - **Reddit integration** for community feedback and question monitoring
 - **BERTopic** for advanced topic modeling
 - **Semantic matching** to ensure relevance between topics and content
 - **Together.ai's Llama 3.3 70B** for intelligent content extraction
-- **Multi-stage filtering** to produce clean, useful documentation
+- **Multi-stage filtering** to produce clean, useful handbook content

 ## Problem Solved

-This project addresses several challenges in creating useful knowledge bases from large documentation sites:
+This project addresses several challenges in creating useful knowledge bases from large company handbooks:

 1. **Content Quality**: Most web crawlers capture excessive boilerplate, navigation elements, and irrelevant content
-2. **Topic Organization**: Documentation is often organized by product structure rather than conceptual topics
+2. **Topic Organization**: Handbooks are often organized by company structure rather than conceptual topics
 3. **Relevance Matching**: Simple keyword matching often fails to capture semantic relationships
-4. **Extraction Efficiency**: Processing large documentation sites can be resource-intensive
+4. **Extraction Efficiency**: Processing large handbooks can be resource-intensive

 Our solution uses a combination of advanced NLP techniques and LLM-based extraction to create a high-quality, topic-organized knowledge base suitable for RAG (Retrieval-Augmented Generation) applications.